May in global missions history: It happened today!

 - May 14, 1858 -- Robert and Elizabeth Clark were married in

 England.
 A month later they sailed for India.
-While still single, Robert became the first
+Earlier, while still single, Robert had became the

-missionary to the Afghans.
-During a furlough he met and fell in love with Elizabeth
+first missionary to the Afghans.
+Then, during a furlough he met Elizabeth Mary Browne and had

 - May 15, 1946 -- Missionary Ruth Dech arrives in Benque Viejo, British Honduras (now

 Belize).
-She will give 40 years of missionary service there and in Costa Rica.
+She would give 40 years of missionary service there and in Costa Rica.

 - May 16, 1875 -- Birth of Matilda Smyrell Calder who spent two years as a missionary